SteliosZ/companies-microservice/README.md

   - PATCH `/api/company/{companyName}` - Update an existing Company Entry (by Name)
   - DELETE `/api/company/{companyName}` - Delete a single Company by Name

+### Docker Run
+In order to run the application with docker, you have to:
+1. Build the companies-microservice image: `docker build --tag companies-microservice .`
+2. Run the compose file with both the companies-microservice and the db (postgresql): `docker compose up -d`
+3. Now the rest api is exposed to localhost:8080 and can accept requests.